BYU-PCCL/holodeck/docs/packages/docs/tasks/tasks.rst

    location-task
    follow-task

-These tasks can be configured and used in :ref:`scenario files <scenarios.rst>`.
+These tasks can be configured and used in :ref:`scenario files <scenarios>`.